TAPS Working Group

 This subsection provides a glossary of key terms related to the

 Transport Services architecture.
+Architecture.
 It provides a short description of

 key terms that are later defined later in this document.